Hyperacusis: Avoidance and hearing protection

-Diet

-Diet may play a role in symptom management in some cases of hyperacusis, with response to a migraine diet, low-histamine diet, or low sodium diet.
+There are diametrically opposing views on avoiding overuse of hearing protection and silence.
+Some audiologists may advise against using hearing protection in normal sound environments, claiming it can cause or worsen hyperacusis.
+This is based on a study in healthy volunteers and not individuals with preexisting loudness or pain hyperacusis.

-Sound Therapy
+Sound therapy

-Sound therapy is sometimes recommended for those with hyperacusis, though its application among those with pain (noxacusis) should be used with caution.
+Sound therapy is sometimes recommended for those with hyperacusis, though there is limited evidence supporting its use.
+Its application among those with pain (noxacusis) should be used with caution.
 Tinnitus retraining therapy, a treatment originally used to treat tinnitus, uses broadband noise to treat hyperacusis.
 Pink noise can also be used to treat hyperacusis.
 By listening to broadband noise at soft levels for a disciplined period of time each day, some patients can rebuild (i.e., re-establish) their tolerances to sound.
 More research is needed on the efficacy of sound therapy techniques when hyperacusis is the primary complaint, rather than a secondary symptom, indicating that "no strong conclusions can be made" about its efficacy at this time.
+Importantly, individuals with pain hyperacusis are more likely than individuals with loudness hyperacusis to report worsening of their condition after the use of sound therapy.

-Cognitive Behavioral Therapy
+Cognitive behavioral therapy

 Another possible treatment is cognitive behavioral therapy (CBT), which may also be combined with sound therapy.
-However, randomized controlled trials with active control groups are still needed to establish the effectiveness of CBT for hyperacusis and the usefulness of CBT for noxacusis (pain hyperacusis) is not yet demonstrated in the scientific literature.
+However, randomized controlled trials with active control groups are still needed to establish the effectiveness of CBT for hyperacusis and the usefulness of CBT for noxacusis is not yet demonstrated in the scientific literature.